AdamDemirel/adamdemirel.com/content/happiness.md

 There are two major problems with Epicureanism: the first is that he fails to weight the duration and quantity of pleasure and pain in affecting our total happiness.
 The second is that he fails to acknowledge mental pleasures/pains.

 So firstly, he didn't believe that longer pleasures were superior to shorter ones.
 If you accept the premise that pleasure is good, and pain is bad (which I'll argue for shortly), mathematically the more pleasure and the less pain you experience, the better.
-Failing to weight the duration of an experience in assessing it is a common bias which psychologists call [duration neglect](https://en.wikipedia.org/wiki/Duration_neglect).
+Failing to weigh the duration of an experience in assessing it, is a common bias which psychologists call [duration neglect](https://en.wikipedia.org/wiki/Duration_neglect).

 The other major problematic aspect is that he acknowledges physical pleasures and pains but neglects mental pleasures and pains.
 He actually does make an exception for friendship as you read, which is odd because if he admits that there exists mental pains such as anxiety which friendship can remove, then he must leave open the possibility for many other mental pains and that the removal of them is just as important as physical pains.
 More importantly, he argued that once you remove physical pains, then this is the peak of happiness.
 Obviously this is wrong because you can have the absence of physical pains but the presence of mental pains such as sadness, anger, boredom, fear, etc.